Exmilitary

-Exmilitary, also known as Ex Military, is the debut mixtape by American alternative hip-hop band Death Grips, released for free on April 25, 2011, through the band's website.
+Exmilitary, also known as Ex Military, is the debut mixtape by American experimental hip-hop band Death Grips, released for free on April 25, 2011, shortly after their debut EP, through the band's website.

+The album was recorded from 2010 to 2011. it received universal acclaim from critics, due to its aggressive, abrasive, and unique sound.

+A few months later, the band released "Black Google" for free through their website, which contained all the instrumentals and stems for the mixtape.

 Background

-The mixtape was released for free through Death Grips' official website, thirdworlds.net, on April 25, 2011.
+The mixtape was released for free through Death Grips's official website, thirdworlds.net, on April 25, 2011.
 It later appeared on the net label Grindcore Karaoke.
 It was simultaneously released through iTunes.
 The track "Guillotine" was released through iTunes on August 3, 2011.
 "Guillotine" has become one of the band's most recognized songs.
 Other tracks released with music videos include "Known for it", "Culture Shock", "Lord of the Game", "Spread Eagle Cross the Block", "Takyon (Death Yon)", and "Beware".

 According to Andy Morin, the cover art is a photograph that an undisclosed Death Grips member "carried in their wallet for roughly 10 years straight [...] it's a power object".
 It was eventually identified as "Bearded Man at Oenpelli", a photo of an Aboriginal Australian man taken by Douglass Baglin in 1968 for his and David R. Moore's book The Dark Australians.

-Due to the samples used in Exmilitary not being cleared, the mixtape was later removed from streaming services and released exclusively through the band's website in vinyl, CD, and cassette formats.
-However, the single "Guillotine" remains on streaming services.

-On May 1, 2025, Exmilitary was reissued on vinyl by record label Ormolycka, who had also pressed the original cassette tapes for the band.
-The limited edition run featured a remix of "Guillotine" by Burqa Boyz as a bonus track.

 Critical reception

-The mixtape has received universal acclaim from critics.
-On Metacritic it has a score of 82 out of 100 based on reviews from 7 critics.

 In one very positive review, John Calvert of Drowned in Sound focused on the mentality of the character that the album revolves around and how it reflects the inner nature of man, citing the lyricism and sound production as being focal points around this sound and style.
 Nate Patrin of Pitchfork gave Exmilitary a 7.5, describing the mixtape as "a bludgeoning slab of hostility" that avoids being an "overbearing mess".